geogardenclub/geogardenclub.github.io/docs/develop/deployment.md

 * Gets the release notes for the current release and copies them to the deploy directory.
 * Invokes `firebase deploy` to build and deploy the web version of the app.

-:::info Don't panic if XCode fails
+:::info Possible iOS build/deployment Errors

+#### 1. No signing certificate error
-I recently encountered the following error message when attempting to build the ggc_app.ipa file:
+I encountered the following error message when attempting to build the ggc_app.ipa file:

 ```
 Error (Xcode): No signing certificate "iOS Development" found: